Hylialee/6190-final/README.md

 For example this video should cause the algorithm to start reading data correctly (note that the video file's pixels may be slightly distorted causing slightly incorrect values) https://www.youtube.com/watch?v=IE6xdK2h5GU

+If you grade this final by the time more things are implented, congrats!
+Otherwise I apologize for not implementing everything by the time you check this.